hawleyfarm/hawleyfarm.github.com/content/info/covid-19.md

 After the November lock down we are open again for guests from the 4th December.

-We hope to  welcome guests from tier 1 and 2 areas in household groups.
-For this winter time.
+We hope to  welcome guests from tier 1 and 2 areas .
+For this winter time, in groups of a single household or support bubble..

 It has been an upsetting time for all of us, but we hope you would like to have a UK holiday here in rural East Devon.